Bahrain National Museum: History

-In 1957, the first exhibition of archaeological artifacts in Bahrain occurred at the Hidaya Boys School in Muharraq in collaboration with the Danish Archaeological Expedition sent to the Bahrain Fort.
+In 1957, the first exhibition of archaeological artifacts in Bahrain occurred at the Hidaya Boys School in collaboration with the Danish Archaeological Expedition sent to the Bahrain Fort.
 The temporary exhibition lasted for a few days but drew significant interest in archaeology from the Bahraini community.
 In 1967, a cultural agreement was signed between UNESCO and the Bahraini government which helped pave the way for the construction of a national museum.
 A national museum was first opened at Government House in Manama on 4 March 1970 by the head of state council at the time, Khalifa bin Salman Al Khalifa.

 The modern museum was designed by Danish architects Krohn & Hartvig Rasmussen and officially opened in December 1988.
 It was constructed on an artificial peninsula overlooking the neighbouring island of Muharraq.
 The museum is made of two buildings spanning a floor space of 20,000 square meters.
 The complex contains six permanent exhibitions, an educational hall, a gift shop and a cafeteria, in addition to administrative offices, laboratories and warehouses for the Conservation of holdings and parking.
 The museum celebrated its 25th anniversary in 2013 by renovating the Hall of Dilmun Graves, and hosting an international conference on museum development.

-The museum is open from 10 am to 6 pm, with the complex being closed on Tuesdays.
-The museum also offers regular daytime boat trips to the Bu Maher Fort on Muharraq island, a part of the Bahrain Pearling Trail.